21.07.2024

 Chargebacks are a form of fraud.
 That’s why strengthening security measures like verification can help with chargeback fraud prevention.
 Use tools like card security codes (CVV), Address Verification Service (AVS), and 3D Secure to minimise fraudulent transactions.

-You can sign up for chargeback alerts triggered by suspicious behavior, such as multiple small transactions or mismatched addresses or IPs.
+You can sign up for chargeback alerts triggered by suspicious behaviour, such as multiple small transactions or mismatched addresses or IPs.
 Your payment provider should assist with this and offer anti-fraud monitoring systems.

 Simplify Refund Policy